Rozelle Tram Depot: History

+Redevelopment

 A development proposal submitted in 2005 that included multi-storey apartments, underground car parking and commercial offices ran into opposition from residents.
 The site has been considered for a variety of uses, including a market, artists' studios, performance spaces.

 On 10 December 2010 it was announced the entire Harold Park Paceway site had been purchased by Mirvac to be redeveloped for medium-density housing.

-The last tram was removed in January 2015.
-It was restored in Bendigo and returned for inclusion in the Tramsheds shopping centre that opened on 22 September 2016.
+The last tram (number 1995) was removed in January 2015.
+The depot was then turned into the Tramsheds retail complex that opened in September 2016.
+Tram number 1995 was restored in Bendigo and returned for inclusion in the Tramsheds shopping centre.

-Summary phases of Former Rozelle Tram Depot site: